mozilla-l10n/documentation/src/localization/globalization_best_practices.md

 This document aims to describe a few of the common pitfalls when it comes to localizing products or websites, and it targets a less technical audience than [Localization best practices for developers](dev_best_practices.md).

 The following content is also accessible to Mozilla staff (not public):
-* For more detailed information about how we currently ship localized products, you can check out [this Mana page](https://mana.mozilla.org/wiki/pages/viewpage.action?spaceKey=FIREFOX&title=Overview+and+distribution+of+localized+products).
+* For more detailed information about how we currently ship localized products, you can check out [this Confluence page](https://mozilla-hub.atlassian.net/wiki/spaces/FIREFOX/pages/11046419/Overview+and+distribution+of+localized+products).
-* To understand how different content types are translated at Mozilla, you can check the [main Localization page on Mana](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=66651657).
+* To understand how different content types are translated at Mozilla, you can check the [main Localization page on Confluence](https://mozilla-hub.atlassian.net/wiki/spaces/FIREFOX/pages/11045331/Localization+l10n+and+Translation#Localization(l10n)andTranslation-Standardlocalizationservicesbycontenttype).

 ## Planning